-- (a) The licensee shall implement a training program to ensure that all personnel present at the premises are provided information and training that, at minimum, covers the following topics: - (1) Within 30 days of the start of employment: - (A) Health and safety hazards; - (B) Hazards presented by all solvents or chemicals used at the licensed premises as described in the safety data sheet for each solvent or chemical; - (C) Emergency procedures; - (D) Security procedures; - (E) Record keeping requirements; and - (F) Training requirements. - (2) Prior to independently engaging in any cannabis manufacturing process: - (A) An overview of the cannabis manufacturing process and standard operating procedure(s);
+(a) The licensee shall implement a training program to ensure that all personnel present at the premises are provided information and training that, at minimum, covers the following topics:

+(1) Within 30 days of the start of employment:

+(A) Health and safety hazards;

+(B) Hazards presented by all solvents or chemicals used at the licensed premises as described in the safety data sheet for each solvent or chemical;

+(C) Emergency response procedures;

+Page 96 of 139 Strikeout text is deleted Underline text is added (D) Security procedures;

+(E) Record keeping requirements; and

+(F) Training requirements.

+(2) Prior Manufacturing and production personnel, prior to independently engaging in any cannabis manufacturing process:

+(A) An overview of the cannabis manufacturing process and standard operating procedure(s);

-- (B) Quality control procedures; - (C) Hazard analysis and control procedures, as appropriate; - (D) Proper and safe usage of equipment or machinery; - (E) Safe work practices applicable to an employee's job tasks, including appropriate use of any necessary safety or sanitary equipment; - (F) Cleaning and maintenance requirements; - (G) Emergency operations, including shutdown; and - (H) Any additional information reasonably related to an employee's job duties. - (3) Additionally, a licensee that produces edible cannabis products shall ensure that all personnel who prepare, handle, or package edible products successfully complete a California food handler certificate course from an entity accredited by the American National Standards Institute (ANSI) within 90 days of commencing employment at the premises and again every three years during employment.
-The licensee shall obtain documentation evidencing the fulfillment of this requirement; - (4) The licensee shall ensure that all personnel receive annual refresher training to cover, at minimum, the topics listed in this section.
-This annual refresher training must be completed within 12 months of the previous training completion date. - (b) The licensee shall maintain a record of training which contains at minimum: - (1) A list of all personnel at the premises, including at minimum, name and job duties of each; - (2) Documentation of training topics and dates of training completion, including refresher training, for all personnel; - (3) The signature of each individual personnel and the licensee verifying receipt and understanding of each training or refresher training completed by the individual; and - (4) Any official documentation attesting to the successful completion of required training by personnel. - (c) The licensee may assign responsibility for the training of individual personnel to supervisory personnel.
+(B) Quality control procedures;

+(C) Hazard analysis and control procedures, as appropriate The product quality plans developed in accordance with Section 40253;

+(D) Proper and safe usage of equipment or machinery;

+(E) Safe work practices applicable to an employee's job tasks, including appropriate use of any necessary safety or sanitary equipment;

+(F) Cleaning and maintenance requirements;

+(G) Emergency operations, including shutdown; and

+(H) Any additional information reasonably related to an employee's job duties.

+(3) Additionally, a licensee that produces edible cannabis products shall ensure that all personnel who prepare, handle, or package edible products successfully complete a California food handler certificate course from an entity accredited by the American National Standards Institute (ANSI) within 90 days of commencing employment at the premises and again every three years during employment.
+The licensee shall obtain documentation evidencing the fulfillment of this requirement;

+(4) The licensee shall ensure that all personnel receive annual refresher training to cover, at minimum, the topics listed in this subsection.
+This annual refresher training must be completed within 12 months of the previous training completion date.

+(b) The licensee shall maintain a record of training which contains at minimum:

+(1) A list of all personnel at the premises, including at minimum, name and job duties of each individual;

+(2) Documentation of training topics and dates of training completion, including refresher training, for all personnel;

+Page 97 of 139 Strikeout text is deleted Underline text is added (3) The signature of the each individual personnel and the licensee verifying receipt and understanding of each training or refresher training completed by the personnel individual; and

+(4) Any official documentation attesting to the successful completion of required training by personnel.

+(c) The licensee may assign responsibility for the training of individual personnel to supervisory personnel.
 Assigned supervisory personnel must have the education, training, or experience (or a combination thereof) necessary to ensure the production of quality cannabis products by all personnel.
 The assigned training personnel shall sign and date a document on an annual basis attesting that he or she has received and understands all information that will be provided to individual personnel in the training program.
 This documentation shall be maintained as part of the record requirements.